 - The self portrait assignment requires that you learn how to use the self timer feature on your camera.

-- For ease of focusing, think about putting your lens on maual focus mode
+- For ease of focusing, think about putting your lens on manual focus mode

-- Use your flashing highlight window to help with exposures in bright sunlight.
+- Use the flashing highlights (blinkies) to help with exposures in bright sunlight.

-- Try using your zoom lens set on 50-55mm only.
+- Try using your zoom lens set on a wide setting such as 18 or 25mm.
 See if that makes a difference in how you view your subjects.
-The object is to get in close and interact with your subject.
+The object is to interact with your subject.

 - Play with your camera settings a bit and see where it takes you.
 Be creative.